ibm-cloud-docs/cis/managing-for-performance.md

 ### Purge by tags (Enterprise only)
 {: #purge-cache-by-cache-tag}

-Tags let you define buckets of content that you wish to purge.
+Tags let you define buckets of content that you want to purge.
 It is an excellent way to combine objects that are commonly changed together.
 An HTML blog post, for example, and all of its image content could be tagged together.
 Mobile-only content also could be bundled using cache-tags, so that you can purge everything when you push a new update to your mobile domain.

 ### Purge by URLs
 {: #purge-by-urls}